arosbio/cpsign_docs/source/sections/cli/CLI.md

 ```

+(list-range)=
 ## Specifying lists of numbers as parameter
-Specifying a list of numbers, e.g. when choosing multiple confidence values or specifying which parameters to try out in {ref}`tune`/{ref}`tune-scorer`, can be done in several different ways.
-The first and most straight forward way is to list them explicitly, but this can be tedious if you wish to specify many numbers.
+Specifying a list of numbers, e.g. when choosing multiple confidence levels or specifying which parameters to try out in {ref}`tune`/{ref}`tune-scorer`, can be done in several different ways.
+The first and most straightforward way is to list them explicitly, but this can be tedious if you wish to specify many numbers.
 An alternative way is to specify them using the syntax:
 ```
 <start>:<stop>[:step][:base]
 ```
-where cpsign will generate a list automatically by enumerating values.
-Note that this syntax basically mimic the `range` function from python - but with the added `base` argument. `base` can be given in any position of the values separated by the colon character and is recognized by writing either `b=<number>` or `base=<number>`.
+where CPSign will generate a list automatically by enumerating values.
+Note that this syntax basically mimics the `range` function from python - but with the added `base` argument. `base` can be given in any position of the values separated by the colon character and is recognized by writing either `b=<number>` or `base=<number>`.
 The way the list is enumerated is either (when no base is added): `start`, `start+step`, `start+2*step`, ..., `stop`.
 If the optional `base` argument is given, the enumerated values given of the `<start>:<stop>[:step]` section will be applied as exponents to the `base`, one by one.
 Further note that the `step` argument is not required, and is `1` by default, i.e. `0:10` enumerates the same list as `0:10:1`.
-Here are some examples to show how things work:
+Here are some examples:

 | Input | Enumerated list | Remarks |
 |:------|:--------|:---|